Want to change the way you eat? Grab your FREE intuitive eating resource guide!

 This is exactly what I discuss in my Hunger Ebook – learning to identify what traits you want in a food, and learning to tune in to your hunger, fullness and satisfaction levels.

-With several journaling prompts and fill in the blank exercises, it really teaches you how to get in tune with your body to overcome any unhealthy relationship with food.
+With several journaling prompts and fill-in-the-blank exercises, it really teaches you how to get in tune with your body to overcome any unhealthy relationship with food.

 Here’s an example of one of the exercises